The Crow (2024 film): Development

-As of October 24, 2014, the film was set to start production in the spring of 2015.
+In October 2014, comic creator James O'Barr said: "[We're] not remaking the movie.
+We're re-adapting the book.
+My metaphor is that there is a Bela Lugosi Dracula (1931) and there's a Francis Ford Coppola Dracula (1992).
+They use the same material, but you still got two entirely different films.
+This one's going to be closer to Taxi Driver (1976) or a John Woo film, and I think there's room for both of them.
+Part of the appeal of The Crow comics, after all, is that they can tell very different stories."
+O'Barr said that the new film will stick closer to his book than the original adaptation.
+On October 24, 2014, the film was set to start production in the spring of 2015.
 On February 25, 2015, it was reported that Jack Huston was in talks to star in the film.
-On March 14, 2015, O'Barr confirmed to Dread Central at the Lexington Comic and Toy Convention that Huston had been cast as Draven in the reboot, and at a Q&A during the convention he further confirmed that Jessica Brown Findlay had been cast as Shelly Webster.
+On March 14, 2015, O'Barr confirmed to Dread Central at the Lexington Comic and Toy Convention that Huston had been cast as Eric in the reboot, and at a Q&A during the convention he further confirmed that Jessica Brown Findlay had been cast as Shelly Webster.
 On May 20, 2015, Deadline reported that Andrea Riseborough was in talks to co-star as the female version of Top Dollar.
-On June 15, 2015, Variety reported two stories: Forest Whitaker was in negotiations for a role and Huston had dropped out due to scheduling conflicts, but Relativity Studios were looking at Nicholas Hoult and Jack O'Connell for the role of Draven.
+On June 15, 2015, Variety reported two stories: Forest Whitaker was in negotiations for a role and Huston had dropped out due to scheduling conflicts, but Relativity Studios were looking at Nicholas Hoult and Jack O'Connell for the role of Eric.
 On July 31, 2015, The Hollywood Reporter reported that production on the reboot stalled because of Relativity Media's bankruptcy.
 O'Barr told ComicBook.com in an interview that the film would still happen.

 TheWrap reported that filming on the reboot was going to start in March 2016 with Hardy on board as director.
 On June 15, 2016, Deadline reported that Hardy returned to the reboot.
 On August 10, 2016, Jason Momoa posted a photo of himself with Hardy on his Instagram account.
 On September 6, 2016, TheWrap reported that Momoa was cast and filming was set to begin in January 2017.
 On November 17, 2016, the film was retitled to The Crow Reborn, with The Hollywood Reporter reporting that Highland Film Group and Electric Shadow have acquired the rights to finance, produce, and distribute the film from Relativity but may lose both Momoa and Hardy.
 In September 2017, it was announced that Sony Pictures would distribute the film.
 In March 2018, the film was slated for a release date of October 11, 2019.
 On May 31, 2018, it was announced that both director Hardy and star Momoa had exited the project.
 Production was expected to begin later that year in Budapest.
-On social media, Hardy revealed that he had creative differences with the rights holder Samuel Hadida of Davis Films, and that leaving the film was the "hardest decision of all".
+On social media, Hardy revealed that he had creative differences with the rights holder, Samuel Hadida of Davis Films, and that leaving the film was the "hardest decision of all".